opdavies/oliverdavies.uk/source/_talks/using-laravel-collections-outside-laravel.md

 ---
-title: Using Laravel Collections...
+title: Using Illuminate Collections...
 Outside Laravel
 description: How to include and use Laravel’s Illuminate Collections in your non-Laravel PHP projects.
 speakerdeck:
     id: 76f1718a75a74940b0b028aac8b9f78b